Shop Hemp Products in North Carolina

 ✓ Recommended product types

-- Hemp flower and pre-rolls: Smokable hemp and hemp flower are allowed when lab results confirm the Delta-9 THC threshold is met.
+- Hemp flower and pre-rolls: Smokable hemp and hemp flower are allowed in North Carolina when the batch COA confirms the Delta-9 THC limit.

 ✗ What to avoid